Authorization Using Cedarling#

 Developers need to define Cedar Schema that makes sense for their application.
 For example, a developer writing a customer support application might define an "Issue" Resource and Actions like "Reply" or "Close".
 Once the schema is defined, developers can author policies to model the fine grain access controls needed to implement the business rules of their application.
 The easiest way to define schema and policies is to use the AgamaLab Policy Designer.
 This is a free developer tool hosted by Gluu.

 The JWTs, Resource, Action, and Context are sent in the authz request.
 Cedar Pricipals entities are derived from JWT tokens.
 The OpenID Connect ("OIDC") JWTs are joined by the Cedarling to create User and Role entities; the OAuth access token is used to create a Workload entity, which is the software that is acting on behalf of the Person (or autonomously).
-The Cedarling validates that given its policies, both the Person and Workload are authorized.
+The Cedarling validates that given its policies, Role, Person and Workload are authorized.
+If one of Role or Person and Workload is authorized then the request is allowed to proceed.

 Developers can also express a variety of policies beyond the limitations of RBAC by expressing ABAC conditions, or combining ABAC and RBAC conditions.
 For example, a policy like Admins can access a "private" Resource from the private network, during business hours.
 In this case "Admins" is the role, but the other conditions are ABAC.
 Policy evaluation is fast because Cedar uses the RBAC role to "slice" the data, minimizing the number of entries on which to evaluate the ABAC conditions.